[Last updated 29th December, 2018]

 Low TSH levels

-Low TSH levels typically indicates an overractive thyroid gland, which produces too much thyroid hormone.
+Low levels typically indicates an overractive thyroid gland, which produces too much thyroid hormone.
 This is known medically as hyperthyroidism.

 It can be caused by an autoimmune disease (known as Graves’ disease), goiter, excessive iodine in the body, or an overdose of synthetic thyroid hormone.